privacypass/challenge-bypass-extension/PROTOCOL.md

 The major risk to the edge is that a malicious user might somehow acquire enough privacy passes to launch a service attack, for instance by paying people to solve CAPTCHAs and stockpile the resulting passes.

 We mitigate this in-protocol in two ways.
 First, by limiting the number of passes that a user can request per challenge solution.
 Secondly, and more effectively, by enabling fast key rotation by the edge.
 The edge declares an epoch for which passes will be valid, and at the end of that epoch rotates the key it uses to sign and validate passes.
 This has the effect of invalidating all previously-issued passes and requiring a stockpiling attacker to solve challenges close to the time they want to launch an attack, rather than waiting indefinitely.
+In practice, we could also use a 'sliding window approach' so that tokens from the last epoch are not immediately invalidated, this will make epoch transitions smoother for clients.
+Note here though that we leak a bit of anonymity with respect to the set of clients that are using tokens signed by one of the keys that are valid.

-The process of key rotation is simple: the edge generates a new private key and, via some appropriately public process, a fresh generator `G`.
-Its public key is then `Y = kG`, which it publishes as `(Y, G)` or just `Y` (see Appendix A).
+The process of key rotation is simple: the edge generates a new private key and, via some appropriately public process, a fresh generator `G` (we can also use a fixed generator).
+The public key is then computed as `Y = xG`, and the pair `(Y, G)` or just `Y` (see [below](#tor-specific-public-key-publication)) is then published.

 We mitigate this risk out-of-protocol by applying further arbitrary processing to the requests (for instance, using a WAF or rate limiting) such that even an attacker in possession of many passes cannot effectively damage the origins.

-## Appendix A: Tor-specific public key publication
+#### Tor-specific public key publication

 A better way to publish H is to run a long-lived Tor relay with the public key placed in some of the descriptor fields.
 The descriptor will be included in the Tor network consensus and thus queryable by any Tor client with control port access - which includes Tor Browser.
 The descriptor is signed and addressed by a public key under our control that will develop a reputation weighting in the consensus over time.
 This gives us a reasonably trusted publication mechanism that, by protocol necessity, provides a consistent view to all participants in the Tor network while allowing us to update the values at any time.

 In this scheme, client software need only pin a Tor relay fingerprint and the challenger can rotate keys as often as necessary to mitigate stockpiling problems.

-We can further reduce the bookkeeping burden on clients while increasing the trustworthiness of our public keys by deriving the public key generator G from the consensus shared randomness values.

-## Appendix B: Benefits vs blind RSA

-- Simpler, faster primitives
-- 10x savings in pass size (~256 bits using P-256 instead of ~2048)
-- The only thing edge to manage is a private scalar.
-No certificates.
-- No need for public-key encryption at all, since the derived shared key used to calculate each MAC is never transmitted and cannot be found from passive observation without knowledge of the edge key or the user's blinding factor.
-- Easier key rotation.
-Instead of managing certificates pinned in TBB and submitted to CT, we can use the DLEQ proofs to allow users to positively verify they're in the same anonymity set with regard to k as everyone else.

 ## References